 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-2. A Master's degree in public administration, public health, rehabilitative services, special education, social work or a closely related field may be substituted for one (1) additional year of the General Experience.
+A Master's degree in a human services field, criminal justice, public administration, public health, rehabilitative services, special education, social work or a closely related field may be substituted for one (1) additional year of the General Experience.

 JOB CLASS DESIGNATION